klenert17/CircuitPython/README.md

 ### Wiring

 ### Reflection
 This assignment was pretty stright forward, with the main issue being that VS code was down.
-This was also my first time working with a rotary encoder but after a few google searches and help from [Nick](https://github.com/nbednar2929/CircuitPython) and [Joshua's](https://github.com/jbleakl36/CircuitPython) repositories, it wasn't too dificult.
+This was also my first time working with a rotary encoder but after a few google searches and help from [Nick](https://github.com/nbednar2929/CircuitPython) and [Joshua's](https://github.com/jbleakl36/CircuitPython) repositories, it wasn't too difficult.

 ## Next Assignment